Davidd-M/Davidd-M/README.md

 # Hello, World! 👋

-👨‍💼 I'm a software engineering student in Sofia, Bulgaria, currently on a programming journey.
+👨‍💼 I'm a software engineering student, located in Sofia, Bulgaria, currently on a programming journey.

 ## 📚 Learning